RFS-ADRENO/zca-js/README.md

 api.listener.start();
 ```

+> [!NOTE]
-**Note**: Only one web listener can run per account at a time.
+> Only one web listener can run per account at a time.
 If you open Zalo in the browser while the listener is active, the listener will be automatically stopped.

 ### Send a message